JRY-Zheng/ligral/README_en.md

 - Add unit test;
 - Add `if-else`, `for`, `while` statements and functions syntax for pre- and post-simulation process;
-- Unify the data signal to be a matrix, which means a scalar will be regraded as a 1 by 1 matrix;
+- Unify the data signal to be a matrix, which means a scalar will be regarded as a 1 by 1 matrix;
 - Fix bugs
 - ...